RevolutionAnalytics/quickcheck/docs/tutorial.md

     matrix(c(1,3,5,2,4,6), ncol = 2)))
 ```

 That works, but has some limitations.
 For instance, suppose we have to match some fictional military-grade testing which requires to run at least $10^4$ tests per  function.
 It can be pretty laborious to write them this way.
-So the next step is to replace examples of what the function is supposed to do with a general statement of the properties that a function is supposed to have, also known as an assertion:
+So the next step is to replace examples of what the function is supposed to do with a general statement of one or  more properties that a function is supposed to have, also known as an assertion: